PATCH (PR09)

 • Cholesterol and glucose levels increased in men on hormone injections but decreased in those on transdermal oestradiol.

-The PATCH trial has been extended in order to look at whether transdermal oestradiol patches can control prostate cancer as well as standard hormone injections.
+The PATCH trial was extended in order to look at whether transdermal oestradiol patches can control prostate cancer as well as standard hormone injections.

 Type of study